I Ching Oracle Result: Transformation from Hexagram 61 with Changing Lines 2, 3, 4 to Hexagram 13

 English Translation:

-“The moon is nearly full.
-The horses disappear.
-No blame.”
+"The moon is nearly full.
+The team of horses is lost.
+No error."

 Changing to: